bitnami/charts/_docs/authoring-helm-charts.md

 ## Manifest Files

+The [Authoring Kubernetes Manifests Guide](authoring-kubernetes-manifests.md) provides guidelines to write Kubernetes manifests files.
+The topics covered include Replication Controllers, Services, Secrets, Labels, Health Checks, Environment variables and so on.
+The same guidelines apply while authoring Charts.

+In this section we only look at Labels and Generators.

 ### Labels

 A cluster can be used to deploy multiple applications and services.
 To be able to correctly filter components in services and replication controllers we should define labels.